Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Taste

-I love this tomato because it has a superb smokey taste.
+I love this tomato because it has a superb taste that is somehwere between tomato and plum.
 It’s like nothing I have ever tasted in a tomato before.
-That’s one of the main reasons I like to try unusual tomato varieties.
+That’s one of the main reasons I like to try unusual varieties.

 For taste, I rate this tomato a 10!